-2.- A poster (only first practicum)
+2. A poster (only first practicum)

 Students are required to submit a PowerPoint file of their practicum poster.
 The poster can be an academic poster outlining the results of any research conducted on practicum, it can be a reflection on the practicum experience, or it can touch on small pieces of various practicum responsibilities or projects.
 There are resources on PHLN for designing a poster as well as examples of posters.
-Students are encouraged to submit their poster for Research & Practice Day in the fall, to share their work and experience with faculty, staff, incoming students and the wider DLSPH community.

-3.- A 6-8 page narrative report, maximum of 10 pages.
+3. A 6-8 page narrative report, maximum of 10 pages.

 The narrative report should be 6-8 pages double-spaced.
-The focus should be on the work completed on placement and how it contributed to the development of the health promotion core competencies identified in your Planning Framework and Final Evaluation.
-Reflection on your experience and the role of health promotion in the organization or project is encouraged.
+The focus should be on the work completed on placement and how it contributed to the development of the Epidemiology core competencies identified in your Planning Framework and Final Evaluation.
+Reflection on your experience and the role of Epidemiology in the organization or project is encouraged.
 Guidelines for writing a reflective piece are included below for your reference.